-Sources of evidence include: 1) Post-hoc analyses comparing LABA/ICS versus LABA^{135,136,138}; 2) Pre-specified analyses comparing triple therapy versus LABA/LAMA or LAMA^{122,135,139} and, 3) other analyses comparing LABA/ICS versus LABA/LAMA140 or studying ICS withdrawal.141-143
+Sources of evidence include: 1) Post-hoc analyses comparing LABA/ICS versus LABA(138),(139,141); 2) Pre-specified analyses comparing triple therapy versus LABA/LAMA or LAMA(125,140,142) and, 3) other analyses comparing LABA/ICS versus LABA/LAMA(151) or studying ICS withdrawal.(152-154)

-The treatment effect of ICS containing regimens (LABA/LAMA/ICS and LABA/ICS vs LABA/LAMA) is higher in patients with high exacerbation risk (\geq 2 exacerbations and / or 1 hospitalization in the previous year).^{121,122,137} Thus, the use of blood eosinophil counts to predict ICS effects should always be combined with clinical assessment of exacerbation risk (as indicated by the previous history of exacerbations).
+The treatment effect of ICS containing regimens (LABA/LAMA/ICS and LABA/LCS vs LABA/LAMA) is higher in patients with high exacerbation risk ( $\geq$ 2 exacerbations and / or 1 hospitalization in the previous year).(124,125,140) Thus, the use of blood eosinophil counts to predict ICS effects should always be combined with clinical assessment of exacerbation risk (as indicated by the previous history of exacerbations).
 Other factors (smoking status, ethnicity, geographical location) could influence the relationship between ICS effect and blood eosinophil count, but remains to be further explored.
-The mechanism for an increased ICS effect in COPD patients with higher blood eosinophil counts remains unclear.

-The repeatability of blood eosinophil counts in a large primary care population appears reasonable,144 although greater variability is observed at higher thresholds.145 Better reproducibility is observed at the lower thresholds (e.g., 100 cells/ μ L).146
+The repeatability of blood eosinophil counts in a large primary care population appear reasonable,(155) although greater variability is observed at higher thresholds.(156) Better reproducibility is observed at the lower thresholds (e.g., 100 cells/ $\mu$ L).(157) All in all, therefore, blood eosinophil counts can help clinicians estimate the likelihood of a beneficial preventive response to the addition of ICS to regular bronchodilator treatment, and thus can be used as a biomarker in conjunction with clinical assessment when making decisions regarding ICS use.

-Cohort studies have produced differing results with regard to the ability of blood eosinophils to predict future exacerbation outcomes, with either no relationship147 or a positive relationship reported.^{148,149} Differences between studies are likely to be related to different previous exacerbation histories and ICS use.
+Cohort studies have produced differing results with regard to the ability of blood eosinophils to predict future exacerbation outcomes, with either no relationship(158) or a positive relationship reported.(159,160) Differences between studies are likely to be related to different previous exacerbation histories and ICS use.
 There is insufficient evidence to recommend that blood eosinophils should be used to predict future exacerbation risk on an individual basis in COPD patients.
+Greater FEV1 decline was observed in mild to moderate COPD patients with higher blood eosinophil counts in a population where ICS use was low,(161) highlighting the possible usefulness of blood eosinophil counts as a prognostic biomarker for lung function decline when not confounded by ICS use.
+In younger individuals without COPD, higher blood eosinophil counts are associated with increased risk of the subsequent development of COPD.(162)

-Factors to consider when initiating ICS treatment in combination with one or two long-acting bronchodilators are shown in Figure 3.1.150 confirmed in ICS studies using fluticasone furoate, even at low doses.151 Patients at higher risk of pneumonia include those who currently smoke, are aged \geq 55 years, have a history of prior exacerbations or pneumonia, a body mass index (BMI) < 25 kg/m2, a poor MRC dyspnea grade and/or severe airflow limitation.^{152,153} Independent of ICS use, there is evidence that a blood eosinophil count < 2% increases the risk of developing pneumonia.154 In studies of patients with moderate COPD, ICS by itself or in combination with a LABA did not increase the risk of pneumonia.^{129,153}
+Factors to consider when initiating ICS treatment in combination with one or two long-acting bronchodilators are shown in Figure 3.1.(163)

+Adverse effects.
+There is high quality evidence from randomized controlled trials (RCTs) that ICS use is associated with higher prevalence of oral candidiasis, hoarse voice, skin bruising and pneumonia.(130) This excess risk has been confirmed in ICS studies using fluticasone furoate, even at low doses.(164) Patients at higher risk of pneumonia include those who currently smoke, are aged $\geq$ 55 years, have a history of prior exacerbations or pneumonia, a body mass index (BMI) < 25 kg/m, a poor MRC dyspnea grade and/or severe airflow limitation.(165,166) Independent of ICS use, there is evidence that a blood eosinophil count < 2% increases the risk of developing pneumonia.(167) In studies of patients with moderate COPD, ICS by itself or in combination with a LABA did not increase the risk of pneumonia.(132,166)